PacketSurf/ZSpotifyGUI/README.md

 ## **Changelog:**
+**v1.6 (20 Oct 2021):**
+- Added Pillow to requirements.txt.
+- Removed websocket-client from requirements.txt because librespot-python added it to their dependency list.
+- Made it hide your password when you type it in.
+- Added manual override to force premium quality if zspotify cannot auto detect it.
+- Added option to just download the raw audio with no re-encoding at all.
+- Added Shebang line so it runs smoother on Linux.
+- Made it download the entire track at once now so it is more efficent and fixed a bug users encountered.

 **v1.5 (19 Oct 2021):**
 - Made downloading a lot more efficient and probably faster.
 - Made the sanitizer more efficient.